Cranberry Apple Bacon Bars

 Pour the cranberry apple mixture over the pre-baked shortbread crust and spread out evenly.

 Sprinkle pieces of bacon on top of the cranberry apple mixture.

 Take the other half of the dough from the fridge and crumble it on top of the fruit layer in large pieces.

 Once it is covered place it back into the oven for 35 minutes.
 It is ready once the top is turning golden brown and the you see the fruit layer start to bubble.

 Remove from the oven and let it cool before cutting it up into bars.
-Also does well sitting in the fridge for 30 minutes or so before cutting into it!
+It also does well sitting in the fridge for 30 minutes or so before cutting into it!